IanBellomy/Dump/readme.md

 ### What?

-The Dump snippit modifies Framer's import so that:
+The Dump snippet modifies Framer's import so that:

 - Variables are created for imported layers based on their layer names.
 - Imported layers have properties that correspond to their sub layers' names.